 Getting people moving is an important part of Safe-Space activities.
-We have circuits, yoga, Zumba, dance and even hula-hopping.
+We’ve had circuits, yoga, Zumba, dance and even hula-hopping.
 You’ll be having so much fun you won’t even realise you’re working out!

 Cooking and making food is fun and the best part is you get to eat what you create at the end.
 From smoothies and stir-frys to meatballs and chilli.
 The receipes we show you how to make are easy, healthy and tasty.

 All of the activities on Safe-Space have been designed to help you feel good.
 However, sometimes our minds and emotions need a little bit of extra-special care.
-Mindfulness, counselling or simply connecting with friends online can all help you to feel better.
+Mindfulness or simply connecting with friends online can all help you to feel better.